 My kids and I recently spent a few days in Spotsylvania County, and let me tell you, it’s tops among Virginia family vacations, especially for outdoor lovers.

 It’s also a top destination for those eager for a weekend trip from Northern Virginia or Richmond.
 It’s less than 1.5 hours from both major state hubs.

-Get on the Water at Lake Anna
+Get Wet: Things to Do at Lake Anna

 At 13,000 acres, Lake Anna is one of the largest freshwater lakes in Virginia, reaching depths that top 80 feet.
 The crystal clear water is magical.

 There are many things to do at Lake Anna, which is popular among water enthusiasts, attracting kayaks, stand-up paddleboards, jet skis and pontoon boats.

 No boat?
 No problem.
 You can rent water crafts all around the lake, including at Lake Anna Outfitters.
 They rent single and double kayaks, as well as SUPs.

 There are plenty of no-wake sections of Lake Anna, so you won’t topple over from the big waves generated by the high-speed power boats on the lake.

 For pontoon boats, try Shipwreck Boat Rental, which is located next to Hunters Landing at the Cove.
 There’s a convenience store for snacks and supplies.